Tomasz Gizbert-Studnicki

 Tomasz Gizbert-Studnicki (born 1948) is a Polish jurist and professor of legal sciences specializing in legal theory, Head of the Department of Legal Theory at the Faculty of Law and Administration of the Jagiellonian University, legal counsel, co-founder and senior partner in the SPCG law firm, who was also an activist of the democratic opposition in the Polish People's Republic.
+Chairman of the Jagiellonian Center for Law, Language and Philosophy.

 Biography

 He was born as the son of a lawyer and professor of the Jagiellonian University, Franciszek Studnicki.

 In 1970 he graduated from the Faculty of Law of the Jagiellonian University.
-There, in 1974, he obtained a Ph.D. degree upon a dissertation written under the supervision of Kazimierz Opałek.
+There, in 1974, he obtained a doctoral degree upon a dissertation written under the supervision of Kazimierz Opałek.
 In 1989 he obtained the title of professor of legal sciences.

 In 1978 he was a scholarship holder of Max Planck Gesellschaft in Hamburg, and in 1985−1987 he held a scholarship of Alexander von Humboldt Stiftung in Göttingen.

 From 1988, he is the head of the Department of Legal Theory at the Faculty of Law and Administration of the Jagiellonian University.

 In the 1980s Gizbert-Studnicki participated in the work of the Citizens' Center for Legislative Initiatives of Solidarity.

 On 14 December 1981, the day after the martial law was introduced in Poland, Studnicki together with Krzysztof Płeszka and Tomasz Strzelczyk published a legal opinion in which they declared that the martial law had been introduced illegally.
 They signed themselves as "Lawyers from the Law Faculty of the Jagiellonian University", without specifying names.
 The three pointed out that, according to the then-Constitution of the Polish People's Republic, the Council of State could issue decrees only during intervals between the sessions of Sejm.
 In December 1981 the session of the Sejm lasted, therefore the Council of State did not have the right to issue a decree on the imposition of the martial law.
 Shortly after the publication, the opinion has been distributed by the Polish section of Radio Free Europe.